ArrCee76/magnetar/README.md

 3. Click **Load Temporary Add-on**
 4. Select any file inside the `firefox/` folder

 Firefox temporary add-ons are removed on restart.
-A permanent install is available on [addons.mozilla.org/magnetar](https://addons.mozilla.org/en-GB/firefox/addon/magnetar/) which has now been published.
+A permanent install is available on [firefox/magnetar](https://addons.mozilla.org/en-GB/firefox/addon/magnetar/) and [chrome/magnetar](https://chromewebstore.google.com/detail/magnetar/cllbehlfiahgijdojkopgnnmcoenhlla?hl=en) both of these have now been published.

 ## Setup